IJzerbaard/shortarticles/huffmantable.md

  - constructing Huffman codes by building a Huffman tree,
  - bit-by-bit decoding while traversing that tree.

-I don't think articles like that are *bad*, but they leave out some key concepts that are interesting and important for practical applications.
+That is fine, introduction-level articles should exist.
+On the other end of the difficulty spectrum, there are academic papers about the theory behind efficient Huffman decoding and also less-formal cryptic notes written by compression experts on low-level implementation details of fast Huffman decoders.
+There is not so much in the middle.
-In this article I just want to give the reader some of the flavour of and intuition behind basic table based decoding, not discuss advanced techniques.
+This article is supposed to be in the middle, giving the reader some of the flavour of and intuition behind basic table based decoding, without immediately diving into the deep end.

 ### The standard Huffman tree is a bitwise trie

 Of course, the standard Huffman tree is a bitwise trie.
 Bit-by-bit decoding directly (though naively) uses that fact.
-It also immediately suggests a whole family of alternative decoding strategies: using higher degree (and thus shallower) tries.
+It also suggests a whole family of alternative decoding strategies: using higher degree (and thus shallower) tries.

 Suppose the original Huffman tree was a perfect binary tree of height 8 (256 leaves, 255 internal nodes).
 A group of three binary nodes, a parent and its two children, represents two successive choices both based on a single bit.